 During the event, nutrition experts, government representatives and people living with diabetes discussed how quality nutrition education can be part of the solution to overcome the global health challenges posed by diabetes and obesity.

 The event also provided the opportunity to showcase recent developments in the Kids & Diabetes in Schools (KiDS) initiative, a project that aims to foster a safe and supportive environment in schools for children with diabetes, and encourage the adoption of good healthy habits from an early age.

-Click here to watch the video of the event (due technical issues, only half of the discussion was recorded).
+Download the event report, andwatch the video of the event (due technical issues, only half of the discussion was recorded).

-IDF side event to the 70th World Health Assembly
+IDF side event to the 70th World Health Assembly - May 2017

 Access to diabetes care remains inadequate and unaffordable in many countries, making it the leading concern of people living with diabetes.